 What’s the missing door?

 Okay, now see the opposite ones.
 Hope you will get the answer.

-The reason why we love those singers who are terrible in all “technical standards” but always lovable by the world is their “Unique Style”.
+The reason why we love those singers who are terrible by all “technical standards” but always lovable by the world is their “Unique Style”.